Malloc

 Code Defensively

 Expect things to go wrong.
 Anywhere your code relies on an assumption, check it explicitly.
 Explain to your partner why your code should work.
-Write error-prone code once carefully and reuse it.
+Use helper functions to help avoid errors.

 -